-So when your comparing the interface on a Mac or PC vs. mobile like an iPad your going to see a few differences.
-The layout will look different, however because affinity has a fully powered program that offers all the same features* on iPad as it does on Mac or PC, it becomes about understanding where to click, tap or look to achieve the same result.
-That said lets break down the interface.
+So when you’re comparing the interface on a Mac or PC vs. mobile like an iPad you’re going to see a few differences.
+The layout will look different, however, because affinity has a fully powered program that offers all the same features* on iPad as it does on Mac or PC, it becomes about understanding where to click, tap or look to achieve the same result.
+That said let’s break down the interface.

 *as far as I can tell

-So here we go with a basic breakdown of the interface on iPad.
+So here we go with a basic breakdown of the interface on the iPad.

-Ok so if you are looking for the Toolbar (specifically object control options and design aids) your going to tap this little button here with the (…) three dots.
+Ok so if you are looking for the Toolbar (specifically object control options and design aids) you’re going to tap this little button here with the (…) three dots.

-Due to the more simplified layout that goes with the iPad version vs. the Mac 🖥 or PC versions the context tool bar is moved to the bottom center of the iPad screen.
-On the desktop versions it would be up in the top right below the main tool bar and whether it is the desktop or iPad version its function remains the same and changes dependent upon the selected tool or object and what functions those have.
+Due to the more simplified layout that goes with the iPad version vs. the Mac 🖥 or PC versions the context toolbar is moved to the bottom center of the iPad screen.
+On the desktop versions, it would be up in the top right below the main toolbar, and whether it is the desktop or iPad version its function remains the same and changes depending upon the selected tool or object and what functions those have.

 A few more icons you should recognize before I leave you for today.

-this button takes you back to your main menu and closes the document your working on. you shouldn’t lose anything when that happens but always err on the side of caution.
+This button takes you back to your main menu and closes the document you’re working on. you shouldn’t lose anything when that happens but always err on the side of caution.

-these are the different personas and depending on which one is selected you change which tools are available to you so if you cannot find a tool you need double check here.
+These are the different personas and depending on which one is selected you change which tools are available to you so if you cannot find a tool you need to double-check here.

-the question mark will pull up what all the buttons are so when in doubt and you don’t know which tool to use click it and it pulls up the icons meanings.
+The question mark will pull up what all the buttons are.
+So if you are unsure which tool to use click it and it pulls up the meanings of the icons.

 For right now I hope this helps you all.
-I know that Affinity can be confusing for people who are new to the platform so I thought I would share my own learning process and hopefully we can all learn this together.
-If you have any other questions please feel free to shoot me an email or post in the comments and I will do my best to answer the question.
+I know that Affinity can be confusing for people who are new to the platform so I thought I would share my learning process and hopefully, we can all learn this together.
+If you have any other questions please feel free to shoot me an email and I will do my best to answer the question.